Janet Leigh: Personal life

-During her final year of high school, Leigh married eighteen-year-old John Kenneth Carlisle in Reno, Nevada, on August 1, 1942.
+When she was still in high school, Leigh married 18-year-old John Kenneth Carlisle in Reno, Nevada, on August 1, 1942.
 The marriage was annulled five months later on December 28, 1942.

-After a tenure at Stockton College (now San Joaquin Delta College), Leigh enrolled at the College of the Pacific (now University of the Pacific) in September 1943, where she majored in music and psychology.
-While in college, she joined the Alpha Theta Tau sorority, and also sang with the college's a cappella choir.
-In order to help support her family, she spent Christmas and summer vacations working at retail shops and dime stores, as well as working at the college's information desk during her studies.
-While a university student, Leigh met Stanley Reames, a U.S. Navy sailor who was enrolled at a nearby V-12 Program.
-Leigh and Reames married on October 6, 1945, when she was eighteen; their marriage, however, was also short-lived, and they divorced less than three years later.
+After a tenure at Stockton College (San Joaquin Delta College), Leigh enrolled at the College of the Pacific (University of the Pacific) in September 1943, where she majored in music and psychology.
+During the college years, she joined the Alpha Theta Tau sorority and also sang with the college's a cappella choir.
+In order to help support her family, she spent Christmas and summer vacations working at retail shops and dime stores, as well as working at the college's information desk during the semesters.
+It was at this time that Leigh met Stanley Reames, a U.S. Navy sailor who was enrolled at a nearby V-12 Program.
+They married on October 6, 1945, when she was 18.
+Their marriage, however, was also short lived, and they divorced less than three years later.

-Though Leigh initially left college to pursue her film career, she re-enrolled in night classes at the University of Southern California in early 1947.

 On June 4, 1951, Leigh married actor Tony Curtis in a private ceremony in Greenwich, Connecticut.
-Their romance and marriage was a frequent topic in gossip columns and film tabloids.
+Their romance and marriage were frequent topics in gossip columns and film tabloids.
 From 1951 to 1954 Leigh and Curtis appeared in numerous home movies directed by their friend Jerry Lewis.
-Leigh credited the experimental and informal nature of these films for allowing her to stretch her acting ability and attempt new roles.
+Leigh credited the experimental and informal nature of these films for allowing her to stretch her acting ability and attempt different roles.
 On June 17, 1956, Leigh gave birth to her first daughter, Kelly Lee Curtis.
 On November 22, 1958, Leigh gave birth to her second daughter with Curtis, Jamie Lee Curtis.
 Curtis and Leigh divorced in 1962.
 She married stockbroker Robert Brandt later that year.

-A lifelong Democrat, Leigh supported John F. Kennedy in the 1960 U.S. presidential election and Lyndon B. Johnson in the 1964 presidential election.
+A lifelong Democrat, Leigh supported John F. Kennedy in the 1960 U.S. presidential election, Lyndon B. Johnson in the 1964 presidential election and Robert F. Kennedy in the 1968 presidential election.
 She also served on the board of directors of the Motion Picture and Television Foundation, a medical-services provider for actors.

 Death

-Leigh died at her home in Beverly Hills on October 3, 2004 at age 77 after a protracted battle with vasculitis.
+Leigh died at her home in Beverly Hills on October 3, 2004, at age 77 after a protracted battle with vasculitis.
 Her death surprised many, as she had not disclosed her illness to the public.
 She was survived by her daughters Kelly and Jamie and her husband of 42 years, Robert Brandt.
 Leigh was cremated and her ashes were entombed at Westwood Village Memorial Park Cemetery in the Westwood Village neighborhood of Los Angeles.

-In popular culture
+Legacy

-In the 2012 American biographical romantic drama film directed by Sacha Gervasi Hitchcock, Janet Leigh is played by Scarlett Johansson.
+In the 2012 film Hitchcock, Leigh is played by Scarlett Johansson.
+She has a ski trail named after her, Leigh Lane, at Sun Valley Resort's Bald Mountain skiing area in Sun Valley, Idaho.
+Leigh kept a second home there for more than 30 years.

+In 2003, she received the Ted M. Larson Award at the Fargo Film Festival for her contribution to cinema.